Sólo me faltabas tú

-Sólo me faltabas tú is the twenty-sixth studio album by Mexican actress and singer Lucero, released on November 1, 2019, by the record label "Fonovisa" in collaboration with Universal Music Latino.
-This is Lucero's third album in the regional Mexican genre in the Sinaloan band category, and also the third produced by Luciano Luna.
+Sólo me faltabas tú is the twenty-sixth studio album by Mexican singer and actress Lucero, released on November 1, 2019, by the record label "Fonovisa" in collaboration with Universal Music Latino.
+This is Lucero's third album in the Sinaloan banda category, and also the third produced by Luciano Luna.
 The songs in this album consist of six original tracks and others are covers of hits previously performed by other artists.
 With this album, along with the success of her previous albums, Lucero demonstrates her interest in continuing within the Sinaloan band genre.

 The album was released in a standard version with 10 tracks, as well as in CD+DVD format with 19 tracks, and finally in a special edition containing 26 tracks, including collaborations with other artists such as Luciano Pereyra, Gerardo Ortíz, Luis Fonsi, and Carlos Rivera, some of which were promoted as singles for the album.